AndreMikulec/plr/install.md

 Instead, for PL/R that uses R for Windows 4.3.0 and later, compile PL/R with MSYS2(UCRT64 or MINGW32).

 ### Compiling from source using the meson build system

 Needed is the PostgreSQL version 16 or later source code, libR installed, PATH set, and R_HOME set.
 One passes -DR_HOME=value to the `meson setup` command.

 Alternately, needed are the PostgreSQL pre-compiled binaries.
 PostgreSQL can be a version lower than 16.
 Also needed are the libR installed, libpq installed, libpostgres configured and installed, PATH set, and R_HOME set.
+One passes -DR_HOME=value and -DPG_HOME=value2 to the `meson setup` command.

 ### Installing from a Pre-Built "plr"